jsotiro/docker-multiscan/README.md

 For issue #2, if you see 0 results from a scanner run the script with the individual scanner id (using the -s param) and verbose mode -v

 ## Where can I get help?
-Raise and issue in GitHub
+Raise an issue in GitHub

 ## Can I contribute a fix or improvement?
 dmscan belongs to those who use it and want it improved.
 You encouraged and welcome to contribute fixes or improvements using  pull requests.